Summayah786/Number--guessing-game/README.md

-# Number--guessing-game
+# number--guessing-game
-This  is a CLI based Number guessing game
+This  is a CLI based number guessing game